Subscribe to Blog via Email

 13. Peripheral Neuropathy.
 Peripheral neuropathy, a result of damage to the nerves outside of the brain and spinal cord (peripheral nerves), often causes weakness, numbness and pain, usually in your hands and feet.
 It can also affect other areas of your body.
 Peripheral neuropathy can result from traumatic injuries, infections, metabolic problems, inherited causes and exposure to toxins.
 One of the most common causes is diabetes.
 Signs and symptoms of peripheral neuropathy where autonomic nerves are affected might include excessive sweating (or not being able to sweat).
 Source – Mayo Clinic.

 Despite the big list above, some sites also stated the cause of night sweats is unknown.
 I hope this has been useful for some.
-A reminder that this is not intended as medical advice, just sharing my research into the causes of night sweats.
+A reminder that this is not intended as medical advice (see my disclaimer below), just sharing my research into the causes of night sweats.